putyourlightson/craft-blitz/docs/README.md

 # Blitz Plugin Documentation

-The Blitz plugin provides intelligent full page caching for creating lightning-fast sites with [Craft CMS 3](https://craftcms.com/).
+The Blitz plugin provides intelligent full page caching for creating lightning-fast sites with [Craft CMS](https://craftcms.com/).

 - Reduces page load times (TTFB) and load on the server significantly.
 - Makes your site available even when performing updates and maintenance.